prasad-bhagwat/FIFA-World-Cup-Draws/README.md

 Note : _Output file_ named _‘output.txt’_ is generated at the location from where the program is run.

 ### Input file format:
-_C1.
-GROUP COUNT:_ The number of groups for the FIFA World Cup draw.
+_GROUP COUNT:_ The number of groups for the FIFA World Cup draw.
-_C2.
-POT COUNT:_ ​The number of pots for the FIFA World Cup draw.
+_POT COUNT:_ ​The number of pots for the FIFA World Cup draw.
-_C3.
-POTS DIVISION:_ ​It contains _POTS COUNT_ lines, where the first line is a comma-separated list of the teams belonging to Pot 1, and the following lines show the teams of Pots 2 to _POTS COUNT_, respectively.
+_POTS DIVISION:_ ​It contains _POTS COUNT_ lines, where the first line is a comma-separated list of the teams belonging to Pot 1, and the following lines show the teams of Pots 2 to _POTS COUNT_, respectively.
-_C4.
-TEAMS CONFEDERATION:_ It contains 6 lines where each line begins with the name of one of the ​ continental confederations (AFC, CAF, CONCACAF, CONMEBOL, OFC, or UEFA) followed by a colon “:” and then the names of the teams from this continental confederation separated by commas “,”.
+_TEAMS CONFEDERATION:_ It contains 6 lines where each line begins with the name of one of the ​ continental confederations (AFC, CAF, CONCACAF, CONMEBOL, OFC, or UEFA) followed by a colon “:” and then the names of the teams from this continental confederation separated by commas “,”.
 If there is no team from a continental confederation, it is denoted by “None”.

 _Example input file:_